oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/docker/devnet.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/docker/devnet.conf)

-This code sets various configuration parameters for the Alephium blockchain network.
+This code sets various configuration parameters for the Oxygenium blockchain network.
 The `oxygenium.genesis.allocations` array specifies the initial distribution of tokens among a set of addresses.
 Each object in the array contains an `address` field, which is the recipient of the tokens, an `amount` field, which specifies the number of tokens to be allocated, and a `lock-duration` field, which specifies the duration for which the tokens will be locked.

 The `oxygenium.consensus` object specifies the consensus parameters for the network. `num-zeros-at-least-in-hash` specifies the number of leading zeros required in the hash of a block to be considered valid. `block-target-time` specifies the target time between blocks, and `uncle-dependency-gap-time` specifies the maximum time difference between the block and its uncle blocks.